Use of Deep Neural Networks for Uncertain Stress Functions with Extensions to Impact Mechanics: Experiments

 \subsubsection{Benchmarking against Jordan and Johnson Models}

-The results of the hyperparameter optimization using an L1 loss function are shown in Figure \ref{jordan_hyperparams}.
-The chosen hyperparamters are as follows: model architecture is $\{100, 50\}$, the learning rate is $2.154*10^{-2}$, the dropout rate is $0.15$, the LDS kernel size is $3$, and $\sigma_{LDS}$ is $6.239$.
-These hyperparameters are used for both final models trained with L1 loss and quantile loss.
+The results of the hyperparameter optimization using the L1 loss function are shown in Figure \ref{jordan_hyperparams}.
+The chosen hyperparamters are as follows: the model architecture is $(100, 50)$, the learning rate is $2.154\cdot10^{-2}$, the dropout rate is $0.15$, the LDS kernel size is $3$, and $\sigma_{LDS}$ is $6.239$.
+These hyperparameters are used for both final models trained with the L1 loss and quantile loss.

 We present results for two separate experiments.
 The first experiments uses the 18-fold cross-validation method described in Section \ref{approach_and_methods} where the validation and test splits comprised of entire experiments (18 fold due to 18 unique experiments).
 In other words, an entire temperature or strain-rate is left out of training and the CV errors measure how well the model could interpolate or extrapolate to said value.
 The results for these models are describe in Table \ref{jordan-our-cv-method-errors-table}.